 The agency also gently encouraged the company to look into eMDR.

 As we’ve noted before, FDA eMDR Final Rule requiring manufactures and importers to submit electronic Medical Device Reports (eMDRs) to FDA was published on February 13, 2014.
 The requirements of this final rule will take effect on August 14, 2015.
-If a firm is not currently submitting reports electronically, FDA politely encourages it look into it on FDA’s web page devoted to eMDR.
+If a firm is not currently submitting reports electronically, FDA politely encourages it to look into it on FDA’s web page devoted to eMDR.

 The FDA demonstrated its ongoing interest in CAPA in an October 7 letter from its Los Angeles Office to Alpha Medical, a maker of angiographic balloon catheters.

 After Alpha tried to respond to a September inspection, FDA made it clear the reply needed some work.
 Example: “CAPA 104 was opened on January 10, 2013, concerning non-conformities regarding balloon extension air leaks.
-The CAPA report references multiple root causes for these leaks; however not all of these potential causes were analyzed and investigated.”
+The CAPA report references multiple root causes for these leaks; however, not all of these potential causes were analyzed and investigated.”

 In an October 10 letter from the Cincinnati District Office, local regulators challenged West Lake Enterprises, maker of medical gas pressure regulators and suction regulators, with CAPA and other violations, including installation that’s not in conformity with the Current Good Manufacturing Practice (CGMP) requirements of the Quality System (QS) regulation.
-The company responded, and FDA came back with additional questions.
+The company responded, and the FDA came back with additional questions.

 The Denver District Office joined in with an October 28 letter to Xanacare Technologies, maker of SimulCare II, a therapeutic lamp/nerve stimulator/massager.
-The agency hit them for several issues, including problematic design control, device history records (DHR) and complaint handling.
+The agency hit them for several issues, including problematic design control, device history records (DHR), and complaint handling.
 As of late October, the agency said it had not received a response from Xanacare.